 If you haven’t read about how I use them as Substitute teacher plans, you’ve got to click over there and make yourself some Fuss-Free Emergency Sub Plans!

 While you’re here, check out this FREE resource called “What are Task Cards For?”
 You’re sure to find some new ideas that you can use in your classroom starting today.

-My new Freebie is called “What are Task Cards For?” and it attempts to answer that question and (hopefully) provide some new ideas for teachers to use in their classrooms.
-There are so many wonderful task cards on Teachers Pay Teachers that you can find pretty much anything you are looking for (and if you can’t, email me and I’ll see if it’s something I can help you with!!
-Caffeinequeenteacher @ gmail.com)
+With so many fun and engaging task card sets on Teachers Pay Teachers that you can find pretty much anything you are looking for (and if you can’t, email me, and I’ll see if it’s something I can help you with!!
+Jules@Caffeinequeenteacher.com).

-I hope you find it helpful and maybe get a couple of new ideas.
-If you have any wonderful ideas about task cards that you would like to share, please add a comment below or email me and I will update this guide from time to time.
+If you have any wonderful ideas about task cards that you would like to share, please add a comment below or email me and I’ll give you a shout-out and update this guide.